-- Drag and drop: items can be moved between the repositories in the same way as in any other file explorer, i.e. you can drag an existing item from your LOCAL workspace and drop to the desired location in the Server repository - Copy/paste: items can be copied from a repository to the Server repository, into the desired location - Deploy to Server: right-click the item and select Deploy to Server from the context menu.
+- Drag and drop: items can be moved between the repositories in the same way as in any other file explorer, i.e. you can drag an existing item from your LOCAL workspace and drop to the desired location in the Server repository - Copy/paste: items can be copied from a repository to the Server repository, into the desired location - Upload to Server or Hub: right-click the item and select Upload to Server or Hub from the context menu.
 A window like the one shown in Figure 5 will open where you can select the desired Server mount point folder where to place the item, given that you are logged in to the respective Server.

 Figure 5.
-The Deploy to... window
+The Upload to... window